 May involve Obstructive Code of Conduct or Obstructive Bureaucrat.
 Another likely situation is any rescue effort La Résistance is running in The Empire.
 The restrictions can come from any side.
 Either way the obstructions go further than the other characters having a case of the Bystander Syndrome.

 A common outcome of this is a Heroic BSoD.
 The Hero can blame the authorities for putting up the restrictions or themselves for not doing more to invoke Screw the Rules, I'm Doing What's Right!.
 Or both.
 This trope is at its core both a betrayal of what heroes, especially the idealistic kind, expects from society and a forced betrayal of their own sense of morality.
 Can lead to Survivor Guilt among those saved.

-- My Hero Academia: Because only licensed heroes are allowed to use quirks to take down criminals, the students of Class 1-A struggled with rescue missions for the very real fear that they'd be expelled or arrested, and never become professional heroes.
-This severely limited the mission to rescue Bakugo, as a majority of the class didn't even want to go, and the ones that went had to do whatever it took to stay within the law.
+- My Hero Academia: Because only licensed heroes are allowed to use quirks to take down criminals, the students of Class 1-A struggled when a fellow classmate was endangered, for the very real fear that they'd be expelled or arrested, and never become professional heroes.
+This severely limited the (explicitly unsanctioned) mission to rescue Bakugo, as a majority of the class didn't even want to go, and the ones that went did whatever it took to stay within the law.

 - In Lelouch of the Wings of Rebellion neither Milly nor Bishop were able to leave the Masquerade Ball and follow Euphemia into the Metaverse when the Black Mask kidnapped her because they're well known faces among the nobility and their absence would be immediately noticed, and that's assuming they would be able to activate the Metanav without getting caught.
 Shirley, on the other hand, was just a masked commoner mingling among the elite incognito, so she was able to sneak out after them unnoticed.